 I was first introduced to different concepts of time over 15 years ago by one of my professors at University of Lodz in Poland.
 I was truly amazed by the fact that people in various cultures view time in so many different ways and how these approaches relate to human beings and their life.

 - Linear – monochromic view, people tend to preform one activity at the time, time is viewed as commodity which should not be wasted.
 People focus on the future and the schedules are very important. (common in Anglo-Saxon, Germanic and Scandinavian cultures).

-- Flexible – synchronic view, where time is flexible and people are able to control it.
+- Flexible – synchronic view, where time is flexible, and people can control it.
 Multitasking is the rule in this approach.
 People focus on the relationships, the present and they are not so strict about the time measurement (common among Southern Europeans and in Southern America).

 Lately I’ve been thinking a lot about the time and I truly start understanding better the concept of cyclical time.
 I agree with the cycle of nature where we have seasons, the cycle of life where you believe in reincarnation, the repetitiveness of the day and night.
 In my opinion this approach is more positive where you focus on the continuum while according to the linear approach an order of things has its beginning and the end.

 In fact, the end can be a beginning of something new and better.
 Chronos – god of sequential time may put some pressure on us but truly when we think about the time in a broader perspective we may find the approach which suits us better and with which we may identify ourselves better.
 Therefore, let’s think outside the box and figure out what is your approach to time?